Compare money-tracking methods

 Shared Expense App vs Running Balance App

-For situations where splitting each expense is not enough because the balance keeps changing after repayments, new costs, and recurring charges.
+For situations where splitting each expense is not enough because the balance keeps changing after repayments, partial payments, new costs, and recurring charges.

 Choose by method